-Pete Hegseth, President-elect Donald Trump’s pick for defense secretary, met Wednesday with several Republican senators to shore up their support, as mounting concerns over sexual assault allegations and a newly revealed report about his professional history threaten to derail his confirmation.
+Pete Hegseth, President-elect Donald Trump’s pick to lead the Department of Defense, met Wednesday with several Republican senators on Capitol Hill.
+As escalating concerns over sexual assault allegations and reports about his professional behavior threaten to derail his confirmation, Hegseth is looking to shore up their much-needed support through face-to-face meetings.

-The Wednesday meetings included Senators Roger Wicker, R-Miss., Kevin Cramer, R-N.D., incoming Majority Leader John Thune, R-S.D., and Joni Ernst, R-Iowa, several of whom had expressed concerns about supporting the appointment.
+The former National Guard officer and Fox Television personality most recently met with Senators Roger Wicker, R-Miss., Kevin Cramer, R-N.D., incoming Majority Leader John Thune, R-S.D., and Joni Ernst, R-Iowa and several have them have raised concerns about supporting his appointment.

-Ahead of his meeting with Hegseth, Cramer described the allegations against him as “very, very serious” and emphasized that “they can’t be trivialized.”
-While Cramer didn’t rule out supporting Hegseth, he hoped the meeting would reveal “that he’s redeemed… and going forward, he’s going to be better.”
+Ahead of his morning meeting with Hegseth, Cramer told Medill News Service that the allegations against Trump’s pick were “very, very serious” and added that “they can’t be trivialized.”
+Cramer didn’t rule out supporting Hegseth, but he hoped the meeting would reveal “that he’s redeemed… and going forward, he’s going to be better.”

-Despite the growing uncertainty, Hegseth remained optimistic.
+While various media outlets reported on the growing uncertainty surrounding his appointment, Hegseth remained optimistic.
 “I spoke to the president this morning,” he said after meeting with Thune.
 “He supports me fully.
 We’re not going anywhere.”

 In addition to meeting with senators, Hegseth penned an Op-ed for the Wall Street Journal in defense of his track record, which was published on Wednesday.